 To the south of the province towns like Obertauern, St.Johann im Pongau or Saalbach-Hinterglemm have some of Austria's best skiing areas.
 For remote days in the Alps try the Lungau and villages like St.Michael or Tamsweg.

 Cafes are an everyday part of city living and in Vienna in particular they are at the heart of city life.
 Around 1900, a visit to a Viennese cafe was a spectacular experience, newspapers were displayed on custom-made stands waiters wore tailcoats and ceilings were decorated with elaborate chandeliers.

-Today the coffee house business are booming as more and more people seek a place to work rest, eat or socialize in busy cities.
+Today the coffee house business are booming as more and more people seek a place to work rest, eat or socialise in busy cities.
 No visit to Vienna would be complete without a visit to a coffee house, sample one of the dozens of different speciality coffees and enjoy Viennese pastries and cakes.

 The Austrian food is highly influenced by other European foods and in Vienna in particular there is a wide variety of foods from different countries and times in history with the famous "Wiener Schnitzel", German for veal slice, a popular traditional food.

 The legendary "Gemutlichkeit" - a relaxed enjoyment of life - is evident in the numerous cafes where the taking of coffee, often with a piece of Strudel, has given coffee drinking another meaning.
 Whether it is in the morning after shopping, or a lazy afternoon get together with friends, it is now considered to be a daily philosophy of Austrian life.